 10 Jan 2018

-Example Performance and Power Efficiency Gains from using the Snapdragon™ Neural Processing Engine SDK with the Open-Q™ 820
+How to use the Snapdragon™ Neural Processing Engine (NPE) SDK with the Open-Q™ 820

 What if your embedded system was able to determine when somebody was walking up to it, turning on the screen without user input?
 What if you were able to ask your embedded device to turn off using nothing but your voice?
 What if it knew what objects were around it with nothing but a camera?
 These are all problems that neural networks have been shown to help solve.

 At its very core, a neural network is a computing system inspired by human brains.
 They are unique in the sense that they have the property to learn to do tasks by looking at pre-solved examples, and can extrapolate from those examples to produce reasonable output for future unknown inputs .
 They are typically structured as a number of layers that feed into each other, with each layer performing some kind of learned transformation on the previous.

 Figure 1 - Sample Structure of a Neural Network

 Neural networks, as it turns out, are highly suited to parallel computation making them excellent targets for running on a GPU or DSP.
 Notably, many of Intrinsyc's offerings have included Qualcomm Hexagon DSP and/or Qualcomm Adreno GPU as part of the included Snapdragon chipset.